 But what is really important is that this event is the setting for the first miracle of Jesus' ministry.
 His mother came to him.
 "They have no more wine," she said.
 She told Jesus of the shortage, possibly expecting him to do something about it, possibly simply to let him know he and his disciples should not expect any wine to drink.
 Exactly what she might have wanted him to do isn't clear.
-We aren't told, so we can only speculate.
-It is possible that she hoped for a miracle.
-Remember, this was the virgin mother who had learned from an angel that she would bear the Savior.
-This was Mary, who pondered the things about Jesus in her heart.
+Remember, this was his mother, Mary, who pondered the things about Jesus in her heart.
 She believed in him as the One sent from God, who was truly the Son of God, truly God himself.

-Jesus' response suggests that he knew she wanted him to work a miracle, if necessary.
-Otherwise he would have had no reason for putting her off as he did. "'Dear woman, why do you involve me?'
+Jesus' response is really not the least bit disrespectful, for he was the sinless Son of God. "'Dear woman, why do you involve me?'
 Jesus replied.
 'My time has not yet come.'"

 Mary wanted to fill an immediate need and to avoid embarrassment for the wedding couple, and she spoke as his mother.
 Jesus needed to reveal himself as the Messiah to strengthen the faith of his disciples, and he spoke to her as her Savior.
 Their purposes were essentially different, although when he accomplished his purpose he would also satisfy hers.
 We might be reminded of our prayers and how God answers them.
 We have a specific time frame in which we want our prayers answered.
-We want God to do things for us when WE want it and aren't always content to leave the timing of our needs and wants in God's hands.
+We want God to do things for us when we want it and aren't always content to leave the timing of our needs and wants in God's hands.

 In all that he did on earth, Jesus was bound to act at the hour set for him by the Father in heaven.
-In the Father's time Jesus would work a miracle.
-Also in the Father's time, about three years later, Jesus would lay down his life for lost sinners.
+In the Father's time, about three years later, Jesus would lay down his life for lost sinners.

 Mary believed and trusted Jesus.
-She ordered the servants of the feast, "Do whatever he tells you."
+She told the servants of the feast, "Do whatever he tells you."
 When we think about these words, we must realize how important they are for everyone even today.
 So often we want to ignore what God says in his Word, thinking we know better.
 But every word of God is written for our learning and for our benefit, especially our eternal benefit.